harvester/docs/docs/install/harvester-configuration.md

 **Fields**:
 - `method`: Method used to assign an IP to the network.
 Supported values:
+  - `dhcp`: Harvester requests an IP from the DHCP server.
   - `static`: IP and gateway addresses are manually assigned.
-  - `dhcp`: Harvester requests an IP from the DHCP server.
 - `ip`: Static IP assigned to the network.
-This field is required if the specified method is `static`.
+This field is required when the value of `method` is `static`.
 - `subnet_mask`: Subnet mask of the network.
-This field is required if the specified method is `static`.
+This field is required when the value of `method` is `static`.
 - `gateway`: Gateway address assigned to the network.
-This field is required if the specified method is `static`.
+This field is required when the value of `method` is `static`.
 - `interfaces`: Array of network interfaces.
 The installer combines the specified interfaces (slaves) into a single logical bonded interface.
   - `interfaces.name`: Name of a slave interface.
   - `interfaces.hwAddr`: Hardware MAC address of a slave interface.
 This field is optional.
 - `bond_options`: Options for [bonded interfaces](https://www.kernel.org/doc/Documentation/networking/bonding.txt).
-If unspecified, the following options are used:
+When unspecified, the following options are used:
   - `mode`: balance-tlb
   - `miimon`: 100
 - `mtu`: Maximum transmission unit (MTU) for the interface.